Forget Valentine Boxes. Make these personalized Valentine felt envelopes using your Cricut. Super easy and so fun for kids to receive.

 I found these adorable felt envelopes in the Dollar Spot section at Target.
 What can’t you find at Target?
 I knew that I wanted to make these personalized for Valentines Day and fill them with goodies for my kids.
-I found a super cute cut file in Cricut Design Space and sized it to fit perfectly.
-I added each of their names underneath and I may just keep them do this every year.
+I made a really cute SVG file and sized it to fit perfectly in my